Certificate in Equity Release (CeRER®)

 What are the options for sitting this exam?

 There are over 150 exam centres across the UK where you can sit your CeRER equity release exam.
-If you are unable to travel to a test centre, it is also possible to sit your exam with online remote invigilation from the comfort of your home or office.
+If you are unable to travel to a test centre, It is also possible to sit your exam with online remote invigilation from the comfort of your home or office.

 Am I allowed to use the CeRER designation?